mattyoung101/slingshot/README.md

 # Slingshot - SystemVerilog LSP
+> [!IMPORTANT]
+> **This is the new rewrite, in C++ using Slang.
+The old version of Slingshot is on the "legacy" branch.**

 **Slingshot** is a language server for the **SystemVerilog** hardware description language, with a focus on accurate multi-file completion.
 The overarching goal is to make SystemVerilog as intuitive to edit as C++ or Python.

-Compared to other SV LSPs, the main feature that Slingshot brings to the table is a powerful completion system, backed by ANTLR, that supports multi-file projects through automatic indexing.
-Slingshot also supports instant linting, backed by Verilator.
+Compared to other SV LSPs, the main feature that Slingshot brings to the table is a powerful completion system, backed by [Slang](https://github.com/MikePopoloski/slang), that supports multi-file projects through automatic indexing.

-Slingshot is written in Kotlin and runs on a Java 17 JVM or higher.
+Slingshot is (now) written in C++20.
+Previously, it was written in Kotlin and used ANTLR.
+This new rewrite aims to:
+- Improve speed and utility by using a proper SystemVerilog parser (Slang)
+- Reduce memory usage

 ## Features
+**WORK IN PROGRESS**

-- Diagnostics (powered by Verilator)
+- Diagnostics
-  - Fully in-memory, does not write any temporary files to disk
-- Completion (powered by ANTLR)
+- Completion
-  - Context-sensitive completion based on cursor's position in the ANTLR parse tree
+  - Context-sensitive completion based on cursor's position in the parse tree
   - Slingshot is aware of both line and block comments, and does not suggest completions when you are inside a comment
   - Completion for "variables" (logic, wire, etc) and ports in the current module